Three Homes, One Visionary Architect: Robert Berwick’s Lasting Mark on New Westminster

 Among the homes featured on this year’s Heritage Homes Tour are three residences connected by one influential architect: Robert Alexander (R.A.)
 Berwick.

 Berwick joined the Vancouver firm Sharp and Thompson in the 1930s, later becoming a partner in the renowned practice of Sharp, Thompson, Berwick and Pratt.
-Alongside architect Charles E. Pratt, he helped shift West Coast architecture away from heavy historical styles toward the cleaner lines and open planning associated with modernism.
+Alongside architect Charles E. Pratt, he helped shift West Coast architecture away from typical historical styles toward the cleaner lines and open planning associated with modernism.